 For any dangerous situations that require immediate action, e.g. throwing bricks or sand, or very aggressive antisocial behaviour, children will be given clear reasons and told the consequence if their behaviour persists.
 They will then be removed from the situation under adult supervision for a specified time.
-Children may be given this few minutes time out with an adult to think about, talk and reflect on their behaviour.
-We will inform and involve parents about any problems that are causing persistent concern and work together to address them.
+Children may be given a few minutes time out away from a busy environment with an adult to think about, talk and reflect on their behaviour.
+We will inform and involve parents/carers about any problems that are causing persistent concern and work together to address them.